Parenting Is Killing Me

-Regularly, I cry out to the Lord and explain to Him (again) that I am unqualified to be mom to four sons because the task of raising them is proving to be more than I can handle.
-Surely He made a mistake because, look at me, my soul is weary and my heart is repeatedly broken.
-I’m drowning in a sea of inadequacy and there is no nearby to rescue me.
+Regularly, I cry out to the Lord and explain to him (again) that I am unqualified to be mom to four sons because the task of raising them is proving to be more than I can handle.
+Surely he made a mistake because look at me, my soul is weary and my heart is repeatedly broken.
+I’m drowning in a sea of inadequacy, and there is no one nearby to rescue me.
 Lord, parenting is killing me.

 Let me be honest.
 I’m not sure I like what that implies.
 I’d much rather point a bony finger at my selfish offspring than turn an introspective eye on my own heart.
 I’m arrogantly skilled at setting boundaries and doling out consequences, yet sometimes I dismiss the more significant matter at hand.
 When my parenting methods and strategies become more important than the work of the Holy Spirit in my heart, I miss the mark.
 No wonder parenting is killing me.